cassidoo/HTML-CSS-Tutorial/README.md

 		{ }
 	</style>

 Congratulations.
 You have some empty CSS.
 Now, what the heck is CSS anyway?
 Well, CSS stands for *Cascading Style Sheets*.
 Gee whiz, that word *style* is everywhere.
 And it's true.
 The `style` attribute is for styling *inline* HTML (just that line of code), the `<style>` tag is for holding CSS, and CSS *defines* the styles!
 Let that sink in.
 Nice.
+Stylish.
+Just like you.

 Now, you'll notice some familiar keywords in there, in particular, `body`, `h1`, `p`, and `ol`.
 That's right, they're the tags we know and love!
 But, in CSS, these are called *selectors*.
 The selector tells us what tag you're about to style.
 So, whatever code you put in between the curly braces `{}` after the `body` selector will affect everything in the `<body>` tags.
 Whatever you put in the braces after the `p` selector will affect what's in the `<p>` tags.
 Whatever code you have in those curly braces will only affect that tag, so if you try editing the font colors for the `h1` selector, it won't affect whatever is in the `p` selector's tags.
 Each portion of code `selector { code }` in CSS is called a *declaration*.
 Make sense?
 Good.
 If not, keep reading and hopefully it will become more clear as we go on.